QTIM-Lab/SiameseChange/README.md

 The Center for Clinical Data Science at Massachusetts General Hospital and the Brigham and Woman's Hospital provided technical and hardware supportm including access to graphics processing units.
 The basis of the siamese network implementation in PyTorch is also indebted to code shared on GitHub by Harshvardhan Gupta (https://github.com/harveyslash/Facial-Similarity-with-Siamese-Networks-in-Pytorch).

 Questions?
-Contact Matt at mdli@mgh.harvard.edu.
+Contact us at qtimlab@gmail.com.